vsi-lab/RVOMIS/README.md

 ## 9. Citation

-If you use this project, please cite:
+If you find this project useful, please consider citing it.
+We would greatly appreciate it if you do.

 ```bibtex
 @inproceedings{wang2026rvomis,